Home

 Welcome!

 I am a Professor of Politics & Governance at the Utrecht University School of Governance (USG) of Utrecht University, the Netherlands.
 In this capacity, I co-chair the Public Governance group of USG, serve as a member of USG’s research board and am the program director of the two-year master program Research in Public Administration and Organisational Science.
 Between 2019-2021, I served as a member and (technical) chair of the USG’s Executive Board.
-For more information, please have a look at my Curriculum Vitae page.
+For more information about my previous positions, please have a look at my Curriculum Vitae page.

-As of February 2023, I’m directing the 5-year ERC Consolidator project RADIUNCE, funded by the European Commission, which examines how politicians respond to different types of uncertainty (radical, resolvable) in four countries with different opportunities and constraints of responding to uncertainty: Germany, the Netherlands, the UK and the US. ore information is available here (in English) and here (in Dutch).
+Since February 2023, I’m directing the 5-year ERC Consolidator project RADIUNCE, funded by the European Commission, which examines how politicians respond to different types of uncertainty (radical, resolvable) in four countries with different opportunities and constraints of responding to uncertainty: Germany, the Netherlands, the UK and the US.
+More information is available here (in English) and here (in Dutch).